Aliases for KRTAP1-3 Gene

 GeneCards Summary for KRTAP1-3 Gene

 KRTAP1-3 (Keratin Associated Protein 1-3) is a Protein Coding gene.
+Among its related pathways are Developmental Biology.
 GO annotations related to this gene include structural constituent of epidermis.
-An important paralog of this gene is KRTAP1-5.
+An important paralog of this gene is KRTAP1-1.

 UniProtKB/Swiss-Prot for KRTAP1-3 Gene